 — Fiona Berry, Passport and Piano

 19. Yorkshire Dales

-The Yorkshire Dales National park is one of the best stops on a London to Edinburgh drive!
+The Yorkshire Dales National Park is one of the best stops on a road trip to Edinburgh!

 Located in the North of England, many parts of the park are easy to reach by public transport.
 The famous Settle to Carlisle train goes through some of the most impressive parts of the Yorkshire Dales meaning you can easily hike onto the fells and enjoy a nice cider at a pub before hopping back on the train.
 There are also little volunteer buses running on certain days.